National Vision (NASDAQ:EYE) Updates FY 2021 Earnings Guidance

 National Vision (NASDAQ:EYE) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.100.
 The company issued revenue guidance of $2.01 billion-$2.06 billion, compared to the consensus revenue estimate of $2.01 billion.

-National Vision (NASDAQ:EYE) last announced its quarterly earnings data on Thursday, August 12th.
-The company reported $0.48 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.19 by $0.29.
-National Vision had a net margin of 7.33% and a return on equity of 18.03%.
-On average, equities research analysts predict that National Vision will post 0.96 earnings per share for the current year.
+National Vision (NASDAQ:EYE) last released its quarterly earnings results on Thursday, August 12th.
+The company reported $0.48 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.19 by $0.29.
+National Vision had a return on equity of 17.77% and a net margin of 7.33%.
+On average, equities analysts expect that National Vision will post 0.96 EPS for the current fiscal year.

-In related news, CAO Melissa Rasmussen sold 3,267 shares of National Vision stock in a transaction dated Tuesday, May 18th.
-The stock was sold at an average price of $50.32, for a total value of $164,395.44.
-Following the completion of the sale, the chief accounting officer now directly owns 2,651 shares in the company, valued at $133,398.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO L Reade Fahs sold 800 shares of National Vision stock in a transaction dated Wednesday, August 11th.
-The shares were sold at an average price of $55.01, for a total value of $44,008.00.
+In other National Vision news, CEO L Reade Fahs sold 800 shares of the firm’s stock in a transaction dated Wednesday, August 11th.
+The stock was sold at an average price of $55.01, for a total value of $44,008.00.
 Following the completion of the sale, the chief executive officer now owns 381,076 shares of the company’s stock, valued at $20,962,990.76.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, SVP Jared Brandman sold 20,000 shares of the firm’s stock in a transaction dated Wednesday, July 28th.
+The stock was sold at an average price of $53.50, for a total value of $1,070,000.00.
+Following the completion of the sale, the senior vice president now directly owns 26,720 shares of the company’s stock, valued at approximately $1,429,520.
 The disclosure for this sale can be found here.
-Insiders have sold 184,895 shares of company stock valued at $9,035,138 in the last ninety days.
-Insiders own 2.30% of the company’s stock.
+2.30% of the stock is owned by company insiders.

 National Vision Holdings, Inc engages in the retail of optical products.
 It operates through the following segments: Owned and Host, Legacy, and Corporate/Other.
 The Owned and Host segment consists of America’s Best and Eyeglass World brands.
 The Legacy segment involves operations of, and supplies inventory and lab processing services.